wushihang5521835/learngit/readme.txt

-Git is a distributed version control system aaaa.
+Git is a distributed version control system bddad.
 Git is free software.